lexijax/posteventmessaginginfo/README.md

 ### Issues

 If you have a suggestion and don't understand how to contribute, [head over to the issues section](https://github.com/NHS111/posteventmessaginginfo/issues) and log an issue.
 One of the core committers will review it and create a pull request on your behalf.

-## License

-The project is licensed under the MIT license.